 Our proprietary library of more than 5,700 human extracellular proteins contains approximately 700 which are candidate immunomodulators.
 This is a portion of the library that we call the immunome.
 We are using our discovery platform to discover novel pathways and to identify protein partners for molecules known to be involved in the anti-tumor immune response.
 We are also applying our proprietary cell-based screening, in vivo screening, receptor-ligand matching and bioinformatics technologies in our immuno-oncology research program.

 We have identified promising new antibody targets and ligand traps and are actively screening for and validating additional targets.
-Our collaborations with Adimab and Vaccinex enable the development of therapeutic monoclonal antibodies for our targets and we have several antibody campaigns underway.
+In addition, we have several antibody campaigns underway.
 Our goal is to file one IND per year starting in 2017.

 We have two potential preclinical therapeutic candidates in IND-enabling studies.

 Certain tumors, such as ovarian, breast and endometrial cancers, have a high level of B7-H4 expression on the surface of the cancer cells.
 Furthermore, B7-H4 has been shown to act as a checkpoint, suppressing CD8 T cells.
 We engineered this antibody to block the immunosuppressive function of B7-H4 acting on CD8 T cells as well as to drive ADCC to kill tumor cells that express B7-H4.

 FPT155 is a soluble version of CD80, which is a natural immune regulatory molecule.
 This program came from our in vivo screens, which demonstrated that a soluble form of CD80 was striking in its potent in vivo anti-tumor activity when compared to 500 other immunome proteins.